J-DubApps/J-DubApps.github.io/README.md

 Julianwest.me landing-page design is sourced from Scott Kyle & Appden (https://github.com/appden/appden.github.com).

 Over time all Julianwest.me static content will be migrated to Jekyll.
-Read more about Jeckyll here: https://jekyllrb.com
+Read more about Jekyll here: https://jekyllrb.com

 Jekyll is an elegant "CMS" that focuses on text and static pages rather than using a database and dynamic pages.
 It's maintained by the GitHub team and well-worth a look.